lhkung/DeWordle/README.md

 ⬛⬛⬛⬛⬛

 By the same logic, one can guess "humph" at the fifth try in exchange for a guaranteed with at the sixth try, or guessing either of the three words, aiming to score a 4 at the risk of losing 1/3 of the time.
 To maximize the number of wins, it is always advisable to adopt the "safety play" strategy.
 But in the end, this is a very human decision that algorithms cannot make for you.
-As in life, what is guaranteed is usually modest.
+As in life, what is guaranteed is almost always bound to be modest.